HampusAstrom/goal-exploration/README.md

-# This repo os a fork from Stable Baselines3
+# This repo is a fork from Stable Baselines3

 This work is published here: https://openreview.net/pdf?id=RfJbVuHCgx

 More detailed instructions for how to run and play around with the code to come.

+The wrapper can be found in:
+goal_wrapper.py
-The wrapper can be found in goal_wrapper.py, and the main script I have for running it is found in goal_wrapper_run.py
+and the main script I have for running it is found in: goal_wrapper_run.py

+The pathological mountain car environment is implemented in: pathological_mc.py

+Those are the main code contributions (though they may use some code in utils.py).
+But it is also worth noting that some changes have been made in the regular Stable Baselines3 code, mainly updating HER to account for goals induced termination in hindsight.

 <img src="docs/\_static/img/logo.png" align="right" width="40%"/>